The Powers Protocol

 Powers.sol.
 It provides a single, secure entry point for all interactions. - Run checks: Before any action is executed,

 Powers.solchecks the relevant Mandate conditions to validate the request.
-This ensures that all governance actions adhere to the rules defined by the organisation's mandates. - Manage State: It is the authoritative source for the organisation's state, including which mandates are active, which accounts hold which roles, and the status of all ongoing proposals and actions.
+This ensures that all governance actions adhere to the rules defined by the organisation’s mandates. - Manage State: It is the authoritative source for the organisation’s state, including which mandates are active, which accounts hold which roles, and the status of all ongoing proposals and actions.
+It prefers to save as much data as possible on-chain to reduce reliance on off-chain indexing.

 - Enforce Outcomes: After a